Couchbase-Ecosystem/cbl-ionic-docs/docs/DataSync/remote-sync-gateway.md

 collectionConfig.setChannels(['channel1', 'channel2']);
 config.addCollection(collection, collectionConfig);
 ```
-In this case, the replication from Sync Gateway will only pull documents tagged with those channels.
+In this case, the replication from the server will only pull documents tagged with those channels.

 :::caution
 Push replicator will ignore this filter.